 Humane Society of the Ohio Valley is seeking volunteers to walk dogs and spend time with cats.
 Human contact and time outside of the kennels reduces stress for the animals in our care and helps them be more adoptable.
 We have a group dog walk/cat cuddle 3 times a week.
 Message me if you have any questions-or just show up -no appointment necessary!… Read More

 Fostering is an important way of helping shelter dogs and cats in so many ways.
 Foster moms (and dads) are always needed, and this doesn’t necessarily have to be a long-term commitment on your part.
 There are several reasons why a dog/cat might need a temporary home.
 Many times we just need a short-term place for a dog or cat awaiting transport.
-Pregnant/nursing mothers or dogs/cats who aren’t adapting to … Read More
+Pregnant/nursing mothers or dogs/cats who aren’t adapting to shelter life appreciate and benefit from the hospitality of a real home environment.
+And with kitten season fast approaching, we are always desperate for foster families who can help with … Read More

 It was an amazing afternoon at HSOV volunteer orientation!
 First came Tim Connolly (“Otis” adopter), and Beth Ann Casto (who has been wanting to become a HSOV volunteer for quite awhile and decided to join us today).
-As if “two” new volunteers wasn’t fantastic enough, later came “Justin” (my apology for not having his last name with me at this moment) who plans to return with his high school group … Read More
+As if “two” new volunteers wasn’t fantastic enough, later came “Justin” (my apology for not having his last name with me at this moment) who plans to return with his high school group (HPAC).
+Welcome Tim, Beth, and Justin!
+Thank you for wanting to make a difference in the lives of the HSOV shelter pets!
+Thank you, Brenda Stewart DeWees, for sharing … Read More

 Welcome new volunteers Danielle Richards, Vickie Chapin, Jessica and Andy Gill!
 You know you are dedicated to become a volunteer when you complete orientation during a thunderstorm with a tornado warning.
 The Gills and their children are also considering becoming a foster family for the Humane Society.
 We are happy to welcome you to our team.… Read More